 Remember these shorts that I made the other day?
 Want to make a pair?
 I bet you can do it in 3 hours today!

 Below you’ll find the step by step tutorial.
-If you just want the pattern, download each of the four sheets ( 1 2 3 4 ) and print them normally on your printer.
+If you just want the pattern, just dowload the PDF here and print them normally on your printer.
 Connect them following the red, green and blue arrows.
 Keep in mind that the pattern is a size S and don’t forget to leave 2 cm sewing allowance.

 I strongly advise you to make a muslin first.
 You will see the fit and be able to correct it this way.